On the Stability and Gelfand Property of Symmetric Pairs: Definitions and Notation

 \end {definition}

-\begin {remark} This notion is referred to as a \textbf{good} pair in \cite{dima}.
-We chose the word stable to indicate that the notion is related to the stability of the double cosets. \end {remark} Similarly, an element $g \in G$ will be called stable if $HgH$ is stable under $\sigma$.
-So, the pair $(G,H,\theta)$ is stable if and only if every $g \in G$ with closed $H\times H$-orbit is stable.
+\begin {remark} This notion is referred to as a \textbf{good} pair in \cite{AG09}.
+We chose the word stable to indicate that the notion is related to the stability of the double cosets under the corresponding anti-involution. \end {remark} \begin{remark} Here again we consider $G$ with the t-topology coming from the topology of $F$. \end{remark}